whiteinge/eseth/2020/mergetools.md

 * The wispy lines that guide your eye between changes are a great visual effect that would be much more useful in a two-way diff.
-This tool is well-suited to benefit from the `autoMerge` flag with small tweaks.
+This tool is well-suited to benefit from the `hideResolved` flag with small tweaks.
-* With `autoMerge` enabled the middle pane containing `BASE` is unecessary to resolve the conflict and should be moved.
+* With `hideResolved` enabled the middle pane containing `BASE` is unecessary to resolve the conflict and should be moved.
 * The bottom pane is too noisy to be helpful in identifying conflicts.
 It would be better as a place to show (not diff) `BASE` instead.